 “In France, seigneurs were vassals to the king, who granted them the deeds to their seigneuries.
 The seigneurial system differed somewhat from its counterpart in France; the seigneurs of New France were not always nobles.
 Seigneuries in North America were granted to military officers, some were owned by the Catholic clergy and even by unions of local inhabitants.
 In 1663, half of the seigneuries of New France were managed by women.
 This situation came to be because a woman could inherit her husband’s property after his death.”[i]

 The above quotation, taken from Wikipedia, would suggest that the allocation of land, under the SEIGNEURIAL system was such that farming may have been hampered.
-In New France, SEIGNEURIES could be allotted to religious communities, to military officers and to other notables.
-Moreover, if a SEIGNEUR died, his widow inherited the SEIGNEURIE and we cannot take it for granted that she could manage on her own.
-I therefore suspect that the best arable land in the colony was not always used as farming land.
+In New France, SEIGNEURIES could be allotted to religious communities, military officers and to other notables.
+Moreover, if a SEIGNEUR died, his widow inherited the SEIGNEURIE, and we cannot assume that she could manage on her own.
+I suspect, therefore, that the best arable land in the colony was not always used as farming land.

 Second, I also suspect that the SEIGNEURIAL system could not stand alone.
 Its main components were the SEIGNEUR and his CENSITAIRES.
 New France also had fur traders and a few merchants and, perhaps, small businesses.
 New France was also comprised of explorers, missionaries, priests, doctors, lawyers and religious orders.
 Hospitals and Schools were the responsibility of religious orders.
-But it didn’t make its products.
-Products were made elsewhere.
+However, products were made elsewhere.

 The colony could supply what raw material it could harvest, but that raw material was sent to France and returned to the colony as goods or products.
-As for these products, a large portion were needed in the FUR TRADE.
-There were no industries.
+As for these products, a large portion was needed in the FUR TRADE.